lshpaner/eda_toolkit/docs/_sources/data_management.rst.txt

 Trailing Period Removal
 -----------------------

-**Strip the trailing period from floats in a specified column of a DataFrame, if present.**
+**Strip the trailing period from values in a specified column of a DataFrame, if present.**

 .. function:: strip_trailing_period(df, column_name)

     :param df: The DataFrame containing the column to be processed.
     :type df: pd.DataFrame
-    :param column_name: The name of the column containing floats with potential trailing periods.
+    :param column_name: The name of the column containing values with potential trailing periods.
     :type column_name: str

-    :returns: The updated DataFrame with the trailing periods removed from the specified column.
+    :returns: The updated DataFrame with trailing periods removed from the specified column.
     :rtype: pd.DataFrame

+    :raises ValueError: If the specified ``column_name`` does not exist in the DataFrame, pandas will raise a ``ValueError``.

+.. admonition:: Notes:

+    - For string values, trailing periods are stripped directly.
+    - For numeric values represented as strings (e.g., ``"1234."``), the trailing period is removed, and the value is converted back to a numeric type if possible.
+    - ``NaN`` values are preserved and remain unprocessed.
+    - Non-string and non-numeric types are returned as-is.

 The ``strip_trailing_period`` function is designed to remove trailing periods from float values in a specified column of a DataFrame.
 This can be particularly useful when dealing with data that has been inconsistently formatted, ensuring that all float values are correctly represented.

 **Implementation Example**